swiss-ai-center/a-guide-to-mlops/docs/part-2-move-to-the-cloud/chapter-25-work-efficiently-and-collaboratively-with-git.md

 # Get the latest updates from the remote origin
 git fetch origin

-# Check to the new branch
+# Check out the new branch
 git checkout <the_name_of_the_new_branch>
 ```